ANiggemann/ANI-Camera-Remote/README.md

 * Camera that can be controlled by a external cable release via push button
 * Cable release for your camera

-What do do
+What to do
 -
 * Make a connection to GPIO2 of the ESP8266 device and to your cable release
-  * Best practice is to by a cable with a camera connector on one end and a seperate connector on the push button end (i.e. 3.5mm jack plug)
+  * Best practice is to buy a cable with a camera connector on one end and a seperate connector on the push button end (i.e. 3.5mm jack plug)
   * Connect a matching jack to GPIO2
 * Connect your cable release cable to the jack and the other end to your camera
 * Connect the ESP8266 device via USB cable to your computer